annie-are-you-ok/www.annieboskova.co.uk/content/blog/reading-project/index.md

 age_df.loc[age_df['Age'].between(80,89), 'age_group'] = '80-89'
 age_df.loc[age_df['Age']>=90, 'age_group'] = '>90'
 ```
-This produced a dataframe that looked like this (I have used the **.sample(5)** method to show 5 random rows as I find that it gives a better representation of the data rather than always looking at the same 5 rows).
+This produced a DataFrame that looked like this (I have used the **.sample(5)** method to show 5 random rows as I find that it gives a better representation of the data rather than always looking at the same 5 rows).

 I then also set the order (I needed to do this as the data type of my new column was string and not ordered) for the *age_group* values by;
 1. defining my desired order: